About DVP

 The Society for Related Rights of the Press

-It is the French collective management organisation (CMO) dedicated to defending the related rights of publishers and press agencies, which were enshrined in the European Directive of 17 April 2019 on copyright in the digital single market and transposed into French law by the Act of 24 July 2019.
+DVP is the French Collective Management Organisation (CMO) dedicated to defending the related rights of press publishers and news agencies.
+These rights were ratified by the European Directive of 17 April 2019 on copyright in the digital single market and incorporated into French law by the Act of 24 July 2019.
 It is a non-profit civil society organisation that operates on a cooperative basis.

 Everything you need to know